awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-2/visualizer.md

 ---
 title: "Deploying c3vis (Cloud Container Cluster Visualizer)  Tool"
-chapter: true
 weight: 35
----

-Cloud Container Cluster Visualizer(C3vis)
 ---

 The [C3vis] (https://github.com/ExpediaDotCom/c3vis) is a useful to show the visual representation of the tasks placements across instances in an ECS Cluster.

 Run the following commands on a new terminal in the Cloud 9 environment.